 A capacity increase may enable the immediate matching of orders for multiple contracts and for different delivery periods.
 All orders in the affected order books will participate in the batch matching.
-The batch matching is performed per contract, as long as capacity is available.
+The batch matching is performed per contract, as long as capacity is available , in a sequence according to the following criteria.